Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data over the specified periods reveals several notable trends concerning total assets, shareholders' equity, and financial leverage.
+The analysis of the quarterly financial data reveals several notable trends related to the company's total assets, shareholders’ equity, and financial leverage over the examined periods.

 - Total Assets